 05 of 08

 The southernmost side of the Plaza de Armas features two yellowish buildings (both adorned with colonial-style balconies) located on either side of a central passageway.
 The building to the right is the headquarters of Caretas magazine.
 The narrow street running between the two buildings is Pasaje Olaya (Olaya Passage), which runs from Jirón Huallaga (on the square) to Jirón Ucayali, one block to the south.
 It is named after José Olaya, a martyr of Peru’s fight for independence who was shot dead in the passageway.

 Palace of the Union

 The Palace of the Union (Palacio de la Unión) sits on the west side of the Plaza de Armas.
 Inaugurated in 1942, the palace is the current headquarters of the Club de la Unión, which is an association that dates back to 1868.
 The club’s founders included Miguel Grau, Alfonso Ugarte, and Francisco Bolognesi, who were three of Peru’s greatest military heroes.

 Municipal Palace (City Hall)

-Also on the western side of the square is Lima’s Municipal Palace (Palacio Municipal de Lima), the headquarters for Lima’s governing body.
+Also on the western side of the square is Lima’s Municipal Palace (Palacio Municipal de Lima), which is the headquarters for Lima’s governing body.
 Construction of the original municipal building began in 1549, but earthquakes led to numerous repairs and reconstructions over the following centuries.
-Construction of today’s Municipal Palace began in 1943; the building was inaugurated in 1944.
+Construction of today’s Municipal Palace began in 1943, and the building was inaugurated in 1944.
 Its neo-colonial facade mirrors those of other building on the square, while the interior pays tribute to the French Renaissance.

 08 of 08